it-innovation/sam/doc/datalog.rst

 Queries
 -------
-A like starting with `?-` is a query.
+A line starting with `?-` is a query.
 When the model has been evaluated, SAM will write all matching values to the console.
 For example, to list all the admins::

   ?- isAdmin(?X).